Find and book tours to Malta online

 Malta guide

-The ancient Greeks called this island Melita, which can be translated as "Sweet honey".
-And still speaking about Malta, the tourists who visited it characterize the country as "heaven on earth."
-Why is that?
+The ancient Greeks gave this island the name Melita, which can be translated as “Sweet Honey.”
+To this day, when talking about Malta, tourists describe it as a “paradise on earth.”
+Why?

-This picturesque country is located on three islands in the Mediterranean Sea.
-They are 93 km from Sicily and 288 km from Tunisia.
-This is an archipelago that unites the islands of Malta, Gozo (Gozo) and Camino, on which people live, and a few uninhabited ones.
-In terms of area (only 316 km²), Malta is in 185th place in the world.
+It is a picturesque country, located on three islands in the Mediterranean Sea.
+They lie 93 km from Sicily and 288 km from Tunisia.
+It is an archipelago that includes Malta, Gozo, and Comino; some are inhabited, and a few are not.
+By area, Malta ranks 185th in the world, with only 316 square kilometers.

-The island of Malta itself is 27 km long and 15 km wide.
-Gozo has half the area, Camino is only 2 km long.
+The island of Malta is 27 km long and 15 km wide.
+The area of Gozo is twice smaller, and Comino is only 2 km long.

-But, despite the microscopic size, this is such a blessed land that for many hundreds of years there was a fierce struggle for the right to own it.
-At first, the Phoenicians ruled here.
-Then there are the ancient Greeks.
-After them were the same ancient Romans, Carthaginians, Byzantines, Arabs, Normans, Spaniards.
-In 1530, the Emperor of Rome, Charles V, presented the archipelago to the Order of the Hospitallers of Malta (St. John's).
-These are the knights who captured Jerusalem during the First Crusade in 1099 and after many centuries defended and cared for the Holy Land.
-In the 16th century they founded the capital of Malta - the fortress-port of Valletta, designed to protect the island.
+But despite its very small size, it is a land so blessed that, throughout history, fierce battles were fought to control it.
+At first, this land was ruled by the Phoenicians.
+Later — the ancient Greeks.
+After them came the Romans, Carthaginians, Byzantines, Arabs, Normans, and Spaniards.
+In 1530, the Roman Emperor Charles V gifted the archipelago to the Order of the Hospitallers of Malta (the Knights of St. John).
+These were the knights who, during the First Crusade in 1099, captured Jerusalem and later defended and cared for the Holy Land.
+In the 16th century, these knights founded Malta’s capital — the fortress-port city of Valletta, which served as the island’s guard.

-Since 2004 Malta has been part of the European Union.
-The only currency for settlements is the euro.
+Since 2004, Malta has been part of the European Union.
+The only operating currency is the euro.

-Beach tourists are attracted by the sea with the clearest water, the variety of beaches that are considered among the best in the EU, and even the sand.
-He is here he comes in three colors - white, red and pink.
-Some of the beaches are marked with the Blue Flag.
+Tourists are drawn by the sea with crystal-clear water, the variety of beaches — among the best in Europe — and even the sand.
+It can be three colors — white, red, and pink.
+Some beaches are marked with the Blue Flag.

-You should know that most of the beaches are rocky, they require special shoes.
-But they have the cleanest water.
-Shoes are also needed due to the fact that sea urchins are found in some places.
-The best sandy beaches of Malta are located in the north of the island.
+It should be noted that the vast majority of beaches are pebble and rocky, and they require special footwear.
+But именно здесь the water is the чистейшая.
+Footwear is also needed because of sea urchins.
+The most fascinating sandy beaches in Malta are located in the north of the island.

-The archipelago is ready to offer its hospitality to any tourist.
-There are many hotels of both premium and budget class segments on the islands, there are hostels.
-The 5-star Radisson Golden Sands will proudly tell you that Queen Elizabeth II once stayed there during her stay on the island.
+The archipelago offers its hospitality to every tourist.
+The island has many hotels, both premium and budget, and there are also hostels.
+At the 5-star Radisson Golden Sands hotel, they will proudly tell you that Queen Elizabeth II stayed here during her trip to the island.

-Authentic Maltese cuisine reflects the turbulent history of these lands and has absorbed the culinary traditions of Italy (especially Sicily), Great Britain, Spain, Greece, France and Mauritius.
-For the preparation of national dishes, fresh seafood, fish, meat (rabbit, beef, pork, chicken), fruits and vegetables, cereals and olive oil are most often used.
-Most often they are baked or stewed, so this cuisine is also healthy.
+Authentic Maltese cuisine reflects the stormy history of this land and has absorbed the culinary traditions of Italy (especially Sicily), Great Britain, Spain, Greece, France, and Mauritius.
+National dishes often use fresh seafood, fish, meat (rabbit, beef, pork, chicken), fruits and vegetables, grains, and olive oil.
+They are prepared as rolls or stewed, therefore their dishes are also healthy.

-You can move around the islands of the archipelago by buses, taxis, rental cars and ferries.
+You can travel around the islands of the archipelago by buses, taxis, rented cars, and the ferry.

 Where to go?